peter-w-bryant/MYSH-MyShell/README.md

 ### 2.3) Aliases
 At high level, an alias is just a short-cut so that the user can type in something simple and have something more complex (or more safe) be executed.

-For example, you could set up:
+For example, a user could set up:

 <i>mysh> alias ls /bin/ls</i>